As an owner, what should you do if your horse’s racing days are over?

-RoR supports five charitable rehabilitation centres around the country.
+RoR work in partnership with a number of charitable rehabilitation centres around the country.
 These charities retrain and rehome former racehorses, particularly those horses straight out of training.
 The charities take special care during the retraining process, assessing each horse, and ensuring they match the right rider to the right horse.
-A donation is usually given to the charity to help with the retraining costs.
+A donation is usually given to the charitable centre to help with the retraining costs.

 HEROS – based in Wantage, Oxfordshire